 You can also choose to get married first in Russia or another country, and then apply for an immigrant visa with which to enter the United States.
 This visa is the equivalent of a green card.
 The actual card will arrive some weeks after your then-spouse's entry to the United States.

 If you are a lawful permanent resident, your new spouse becomes a "preference relative," in category F2A.
 That means your spouse can obtain permanent residence in the U.S. only after a "visa number" (space for another permanent resident) has become available.
 At that time, your foreign-born spouse can apply for an immigrant visa (and enter the United States).
 Because of annual limits on the number of people who can get permanent residence in category F2A, a waiting list has developed, based on one's "priority date."
-The wait often takes around two years, though there's been no wait at all recently (early 2023).
+The wait often takes around four years.

 Permanent residents cannot petition for foreign-born fiancés.
 You would have to get married first, and then apply for an immigrant visa.